haXample/haScreenSav/README.md

 `source/haScreensav.cpp` Prolonging reading time by pressing `<SPACE>`
 Additions:
 `source/haScrMenu.cpp` A menu allows to examine the text step by step
-`source/haScrRenumber.cpp` Renumber Text, if new text items have been inserted
+`source/haScrRenumber.cpp` Renumber text, if new text items have been inserted
 `source/haScreensav.exe` Run the configuration and menu directly
 `source/haScreensav64.scr` 64bit Version
 `source/haScreensav64.exe` 64bit Version